econ-innovation/.github/README.md

 # For students who have just joined the course
 _Dec 12 2023_

-1. Please check the [group information](https://github.com/econ-innovation/Notification/blob/3d00accadabbba81203c4398ec1ea791fcee5e4a/GroupInformation.md) and homework notifications in this repo.
-You can find your team leader in WeChat group and come to them if you have related questions.
+1. Please check the [group information](https://github.com/econ-innovation/Notification/blob/3d00accadabbba81203c4398ec1ea791fcee5e4a/GroupInformation.md) and assignment requirements in this repo.
+You can find your team leader in WeChat group and reach out to them for any related inquiries.
+2. Please submit your questions related to course material as issues on GitHub.
+It's preferable to avoid posing questions in the WeChat group.
+You can find the key link above.
-2. Course Schedule: Ensure you have watched all the course lectures and submit the **first five assignments** by **January 3rd** 2024.
+3. Course Schedule: Ensure you have watched all the course lectures and submit the **first five assignments** by **January 3rd** 2024.
-3. The next lecture will be after New Year's Day.
+4. The next lecture will be after New Year's Day.
 Further notice will be provided before the class.
 ---

 # Assignments